kaazing/xamarin.client.tutorials/ws/README.md

 # Xamarin Applications for Kaazing WebSocket API

-This repository contains Xamarin Sample Applications for Android, iOS Classic, iOS Unified that use Kaazing WebSocket API
+This repository contains the Xamarin Sample Applications for Android, iOS Classic, and iOS Unified that use the Kaazing WebSocket API.

 ## Building instructions
-__Note__: Some times Xamarin cannot properly restore the references from the packages configured vid NuGet; as the result solution build fails.
+__Note__: Sometimes Xamarin cannot properly restore the references from the packages configured via NuGet.
+As a result, the build solution fails.

 To resolve this issue:
 - Open KaazingWsXamarinDemo.Android